MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 ### Indicators and indicator values

-Program Delivery & Results entities that detail what will be measured to track evidence of output-outcome-impact and qualitative or quantitative point-in-time measurements of evidence of output-outcome-impact.
+Program Delivery and Results entities that detail what will be measured to track evidence of output-outcome-impact and qualitative or quantitative point-in-time measurements of evidence of output-outcome-impact.